duk3luk3/lerlacher.de/posts/tutorials/2013-09-29-my-email-setup.markdown

     default_pass_scheme = SHA512
     password_query = SELECT email as user, password, 'maildir:/home/mailboxes/'||maildir as userdb_mail FROM users WHERE email = '%u'

-Save that as `/etc/dovecot/dovecot-sql.conf` and put the following into `/etc/dovecot/dovecot.conf`:
+Save that as `/etc/dovecot/dovecot-sql.conf` and put the following into `/etc/dovecot/dovecot.conf`: (clear the entire dovecot.conf first, or at least disable the inclusion of all of the `conf.d` directory)

-We use plaintext auth encapsulated in TLS.
+We use plaintext auth encapsulated in TLS, so we can't disable plaintext auth.

     disable_plaintext_auth = no

-Add permission config:  uid and gid are for the virtual mailboxes, privileged\_group is for the luser mails in /var/mail/
+Add permission config:  `uid` and `gid` are for the virtual mailboxes, `privileged\_group` is for the luser mails in `/var/mail/`:

     mail_uid = 500
     mail_gid = 500